Welcome to The University Corporation (TUC)!

 If an employee requests an extension of leave beyond the time estimated by the health care provider, TUC will require recertification of the employee’s or the family member’s serious health condition.
 TUC also requires employees taking leave for their own serious health condition to present a fitness-for-duty certification before return to work.
 In no event will a leave be extended beyond the maximum 12-week period.

 You may not be employed with any employer other than TUC during your leave of absence.
 Outside employment during your leave may result in immediate termination.

-When an employee is able to return to work, he or she should give TUC at least two weeks notice.
-This is important so that the employee's return to work is properly scheduled.
+When an employee is able to return to work, they should give TUC at least two weeks notice.
+This is important so that the employee’s return to work is properly scheduled.

 Employees who do not return to work immediately upon the expiration of an approved leave of absence or within the maximum period allowed for the family and medical leave will be considered to have voluntarily terminated from TUC.

 The policies and guidelines stated in this policy shall be subject to such other terms and conditions as are provided in the Family and Medical Leave Act of 1993 and applicable California leave laws.
 The FMLA and CFRA make it unlawful for any employer to interfere with, restrain, or deny the exercise of any right provided under FMLA or CFRA; or to discharge or discriminate against any person for opposing any practice made unlawful by FMLA or CFRA, or for involvement in any proceeding under or relating to the FMLA.
 An employee may file a complaint with the U.S. Department of Labor or may bring a private lawsuit against an employer.
 FMLA does not affect any federal or state law prohibiting discrimination, or supersede any state or local law that provides greater family or medical leave rights.
 If you have questions about the exercise of FMLA rights, please contact the TUC Human Resources Department.